asifsalam/asifsalam.github.io/_posts/2015-05-10-R-and-PowerPoint-Part-1.md

 ```

-As you can see, Microsoft has defined a set of constants for each element of the presentation, such as shape, animation, trigger, etc.  I remember I had to search for a while to find a consolidated list of all the enumerated constants.
+The code above has constants that Microsoft has defined for each element of the presentation, such as shape, animation, trigger, etc.  It wasn't easy to find a consolidated list of all the enumerated constants.
+(I could not find the site I got the constants from, so apologies for the lack of attribution.)
 I created [a file][12] and just read them into one variable, `ms`.
 (Download it to your working directory if you want to execute the code.)

 In the `AddEffect` method above, you'll notice an "empty" argument.
 That tripped me up for a while, since it doesn't work with R.
 The [AddEffect method][8] shows the arguments the method expect `(expression.AddEffect(Shape, effectId, Level, trigger, Index))`.
 Using an explicitly named argument (trigger) works.